Research

 Biography

-Leonardo Meeus is a professor at the European University Institute.
-He is the Director of the Florence School of Regulation and the Loyola de Palacio Chair in the Robert Schuman Centre.
-He is also part-time professor at the KU Leuven.
+Leonardo is a professor at the European University Institute where he is the Director of the Florence School of Regulation and the Loyola de Palacio Chair in the Robert Schuman Centre.
+He is also a professor at KU Leuven, and an external faculty affiliate at the MIT Centre for Energy and Environmental Policy Research (CEEPR).

 Transparency & Independence